 While each industry requires different tasks for professional welders, typical day-to-day tasks may include:

 Welding components in flat, vertical, or overhead positions.

-Operate safety equipment and use safe work habits.
+Operating safety equipment and using safe work habits.

-Lay out, position, align, and secure parts and assemblies prior to assembly, using straightedges, combination squares, calipers, and rulers.
+Laying out, positioning, aligning, and securing parts and assemblies prior to assembly, using straightedges, combination squares, calipers, and rulers.

-Examine work-pieces for defects and measure work-pieces with straightedges or templates to ensure conformance with specifications.
+Examining work-pieces for defects and measuring work-pieces with straightedges or templates to ensure conformance with specifications.

-Recognize, set up, and operate hand and power tools common to the welding trade, such as shielded metal arc and gas metal arc welding equipment.
+Recognizing, setting up, and operating hand and power tools common to the welding trade, such as shielded metal arc and gas metal arc welding equipment.